1771 Naval Air Squadron: Two-seater Fighter Squadron (1944–1945)

 The squadron embarked in the name ship of her class of aircraft carrier, on 22 September and the following month undertook reconnaissance missions over Norway, including Tromsø, where the German battleship Tirpitz was anchored.
 This was followed by anti-shipping strikes in November, with one troopship being destroyed and four other ships damaged.

 In March 1945 HMS Implacable sailed for the Far East joining the British Pacific Fleet.
-The squadron disembarked in May and spent two weeks at RNAS Jervis Bay (HMS Nabswick), New South Wales, Australia, the location of Mobile Naval Air Base (MONAB) No. 5, with it re-embarking on the carrier on 24 May.
+The squadron disembarked in May and spent two weeks at RNAS Jervis Bay (HMS Nabswick), New South Wales, Australia, the location of Mobile Naval Air Base (MONAB) V, with it re-embarking on the carrier on 24 May.
 It took part in Operation Inmate, with attacks on Truk in the Caroline Islands in June.
 A detachment of seven aircraft from the squadron disembarked from HMS Implacable between 9–12 May to RNAS Ponam (HMS Nabaron), Ponam Island, a former United States Navy airstrip transferred to the Royal Navy on loan.

 It conducted attacks in operations against the Japanese mainland as part of the 8th Carrier Air Group, just before the end of the Second World War.
 1771 Naval Air Squadron disembarked to RNAS Nowra (HMS Nabbington), New South Wales, Australia, on 13 September, disbanding on 16 October.
 Squadron personnel had moved to HMS Golden Hind, Camp Warwick, Sydney on 4 October and returned to the United Kingdom aboard MV Dominion Monarch the following month.